 She did the best she could, after she and my dad split up, she really did.
 She got into a midwifery program, and rarely slept, between clinical hours, labs, cooking, homework, laundry.
 We were poor, but not so poor that we went to bed hungry.
 We were couponing poor, food-stamps poor, hand-me-downs poor.

 It’s not my fault we were poor, I know.
 Not my fault my mom, a literal angel clad in old Birkenstocks and Goodwill tie-dye, endured so much financial and emotional stress.
 I know.
-It hurts, anyway, remembering the looks she got paying for groceries with food stamps, four of five of us kids gathered around her at the checkout.
+It hurts, anyway, remembering the looks she got paying for groceries with WIC checks, four of five of us kids gathered around her at the checkout.

 I still remember that.
 Decades later.